-By the end of fiscal year 2022, the District had a \$87,705 investment in a broad range of capital assets, including land improvements, computer equipment, and software.
-(More detailed information about capital assets can be found in Note D in the Notes to Basic Financial Statements.)
+At June 30, 2022, the District had invested \$34.1 million in a broad range of capital assets, including land, school buildings, athletic facilities, vehicles, computer equipment and software, and administrative offices.
+The District's 2021-22 capital additions totaled \$386,766 and total depreciation expense for the year was \$1,232,563.
+(More detailed information about capital assets can be found in Note E in the Notes to Basic Financial Statements.